LLNL/ppo_and_friends/README.md

 training from scratch.
 If that doesn't work, feel free to open a ticket.

 Of course, different systems will also result in different performance.
-For comparison's sake, here is system info:
+For comparison's sake, here is my system info:

 OS:
 ```